 Pregnancy and breastfeeding while taking Descovy

 It isn’t known if Descovy is safe to take during pregnancy.
-Animal trials didn’t show any negative effects caused by Descovy use during pregnancy.
+Animal trials didn’t show any negative effects caused by taking Descovy during pregnancy.
 However, animal trials don’t always predict what will happen in humans.

 You should not breastfeed while taking Descovy.
 Emtricitabine, one of the active drugs in Descovy, passes into breast milk.
 This could lead to side effects in children who are breastfed.
 If you have HIV, the Centers for Disease Control and Prevention (CDC) recommend against breastfeeding your child.
-And Descovy is not recommended for HIV prevention in females.* Talk with your doctor about healthy ways to feed your child.
+Also, Descovy is not recommended for HIV prevention in females.* Talk with your doctor about healthy ways to feed your child.